 How long does treatment last?

 Therapy with me typically lasts for 12 to 20 weekly sessions.
-The length of time will vary based on whether we both feel you’ve made significant progress towards the goals we outlined at the start of treatment.
+The length of time will vary based on whether we both feel you’ve made significant progress towards each of the goals we outlined at the start of treatment.
+Research suggests that when therapists use effective methods, there is not much benefit to continuing treatment beyond 25 sessions.
 Towards the end of treatment, some clients choose to have occasional monthly sessions to check in on how well they’re independently maintaining progress.

 Treatment length may need to be reevaluated over time if we uncover/discuss new areas you’d like to work on.
-Sometimes, individuals benefit from a longer treatment course — especially if we are addressing more than one concern or goal.
+Sometimes, individuals benefit from a longer treatment course — especially if we are addressing more than one concern or goal, or ongoing stressors.
 I will be able to offer you a better idea of the course of treatment after the initial assessment period.